poppak86/Alpaca/README.md

 - Connect to Alpaca Paper API
 - Trade any stock
 - Log detailed trade data to CSV
+- Track recent trade timestamps to avoid over-trading a symbol
 - Begin self-analysis loop on trade outcomes

 ## 🛠 Setup